eliotmansfield/ArduinoCAN/README.md

 I started out with some code samples that accompany the can shields, which worked to a degree - but once you started sending more frames to the device you would end up with timing issues where frames would be arriving but the code was busy displaying the data and would therefore miss the new frames.
 I thought this was a CPU issue, so I changed from an UNO to a MKR0 board - it worked a bit better, but you could tell the problem wasn't solved.
-I did look at using interupts instead, but it still seemed to have the same issue.
+I did look at using interrupts instead, but it still seemed to have the same issue.

 In the end I (well to be honest, ChatGPT did) refactored the code to wait for all the known frames to arrive and only then drop into the routine that displays the data before returning and waiting for another complete set of frames